adamhrv/vframeio/content/docs/research/media-attributes/index.md

 ### Duration

 Visualizing the duration of videos helps understand how conflicts are being documented and how much time is needed for processing.
-The plot below clearly shows a strong trend: video duration is inversely related to its quantity with an exponential decay.
+The plot below clearly shows a strong trend: video duration is inversely related to its quantity with a long-tail distribution.
 From this simple plot, a helpful insight can be extrapolated suggesting that a "typical" YouTube video related to, documenting, or commenting on a conflict zone is most likely going to be 1-3 minutes.

 Duration stats also help estimate hardware resources needed for deeper analysis.
 The total duration of this filtered video dataset is 1,468 hours of footage.
 If one person were to watch it would take 3.7 years of 8-hour days, or 1.25 years of non-stop watching.
 Analyzing the footage at 30FPS would require just over 1 year, a half year at 60FPS, and just 1.5 months at 120FPS.
 In total this would analyze 1 billion frames.